Hyde4thHeaven/Hyde4thHeaven.GitHub.io/README.md

 ## Lives
 > + Does not have any experience in direct-Cybersecurity but has to coordinate some work with stakeholders.
-> + Skill at Intermediate level programming
+> + Intermediate programming skills.
 > + Interested in IT & Tech, Banking, Financial, Real Estate, and Business.
 > + Also looks for an opportunity in both Cybersecurity and Blockchain technology.